prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 There are employees, people who work at the startup.
 They are getting paid by monthly/weekly salary + sometimes some <a href="https://prashantkikani.com/blog/stock-market" target="_blank">stocks</a>(i.e. ESOPs) of the startup they are working on.

 Then there are "investors".
 Who invests their/someone else's money in startups in return of some portion of the company(i.e. equity).
-Why do they invest money in startups?
+Why do they invest <a href="https://prashantkikani.com/blog/money" target="_blank">money</a> in startups?
 Because they think that this company will get more valuable in future and the money they are investing will give them 5x, 10x or sometimes 100x returns.
 We'll explore investors in detail later in this post.

 So, these are the major stakeholders of a startup, or any business for that matter:
 1. Founders